 Swift UVOT obtained UV photometry from day 2.88 until day 14, from day 24 to day 86, and from day 315 to day 320.
 The photometry was processed using the UVOT FTOOL UVOTPRODUCT and the 20160321 version of the Swift CALDB.
-In addition a verification was made to eliminate observations that fell on areas of reduced sensitivity using the provisional small scale sensitivity map for UVOT7.
-The Swift UVOT filters have central wavelengths (on the AB system) of $uvw2 = 1991\text{\AA}$, $uvm2 = 2221\text{\AA}$, and $uvw1 = 2753\text{\AA}$.
-The filter curves and a comparison of UVOT zeropoints in AB and Vega photometric systems can be found in (Breeveld et al. 2011) and the Swift CALDB.
+In addition a verification was made to eliminate observations that fell on areas of reduced sensitivity using the provisional small-scale sensitivity map for UVOT.
+The Swift UVOT filters have central wavelengths (on the AB system) of uvw2 = 1991 Å, uvm2 = 2221 Å, and uvw1 = 2753 Å. The filter curves and a comparison of UVOT zero-points in AB and Vega photometric systems can be found in Breeveld et al. (2011) and the Swift CALDB.

-The UVOT photometric observations in the uvw1, uvm2, and uvw2 filters are shown in Figure 3.
+The UVOT photometric observations in the uvw1, uvm2, and uvw2 filters are shown in Fig. 3 and given in Table A3.
 The light curve is discussed further in Section 3.7.
 After day 38 there could be a possible significant contribution to the UVOT aperture from the two nearby sources.
-To reduce that contamination to the photometry we have used a 2."5 aperture, rather than the standard 5", with an aperture correction for count rates less than 0.5 count s-1 (uvw1 < 19.72 AB mag).
+To reduce that contamination to the photometry we have used a 2.5 arcsec aperture, rather than the standard 5 arcsec, with an aperture correction for count rates less than 0.5 count s-1 (uvw1 < 19.72 AB mag).
 The nearby stars, which fall within the UVOT PSF, are faint in the UV and no evidence of flattening of the UV light curve is found.